-VirnetX, Inc., was incorporated in the State of Delaware in August 2005.
-In November 2006, VirnetX acquired certain patents from Leidos.
-In July 2007, we effected a reverse merger between PASW, Inc. and VirnetX, which became our principal operating subsidiary.
-As a result of this merger, the former security holders of VirnetX came to own a majority of our outstanding common stock.
-On October 29, 2007 we changed our name from PASW, Inc. to VirnetX Holding Corporation.
+We are a holding company and conduct our operations through our wholly-owned subsidiary, VirnetX, Inc. VirnetX, Inc., was incorporated in the State of Delaware in August 2005.
+In November 2006, VirnetX, Inc. acquired certain patents from SAIC, now Leidos.
+In July 2007, we effected a merger by and among VirnetX, Inc., VirnetX Holding Corporation and a wholly-owned subsidiary of VirnetX Holding Corporation, whereby VirnetX, Inc. merged with, and became, a wholly-owned subsidiary of VirnetX Holding Corporation and VirnetX Holding Corporation issued shares of its common stock to the stockholders of VirnetX, Inc. as consideration for the merger.
+As a result of this merger, the former security holders of VirnetX, Inc. came to own a majority of our outstanding common stock.
+On October 29, 2007, we changed our name from PASW, Inc. to VirnetX Holding Corporation.